MaitreyaGenesis/Salesforce-Notes/Admin/10Data_Security.md

 4. **Records**<br>
 - To control data with greater precision, you can allow particular users to view an object, but then restrict the individual object records they're allowed to see.
 - For example, record-level access allows interviewers to see and edit their own reviews, without exposing the reviews of other interviewers.
-- You set the default level of access that users have to each others’ records using organization-wide defaults.
+- You set the default level of access that users have to each others’ records using **organization-wide defaults**.
 - Then, you can use the *role hierarchy, sharing rules, manual sharing, and other sharing features* to open up access to records.<br>

-Let’s take a closer look at two features used to configure data access: *permission sets and organization-wide defaults*.
+Let’s take a closer look at two features used to configure data access: **permission sets and organization-wide defaults**.

 **Permission Sets**<br>
 - Permission sets are collections of settings and permissions that determine what users can do in Salesforce.